 This article will detail the concept of visual workflow branching.

 Branching workflows are groups of actions originating from a single trigger.
-Workflows can branch in one of two ways: by filters or by an action in a parent group.
+Workflows can branch in one of three ways: by filters, Yes/No filters, or by an action in a parent group.

 Filter branches are branches with multiple filters originating from a single trigger, where each of which has their own specific action groups.